Sphag/template-cpp-premake5/README.md

 The `projects` folder is intended to contain folders for your projects.
 However, you can put your project folders anywhere; just specify the correct paths in `projects.lua`.
-By default, this template includes one library `lib` that is referenced by one executable `program`.
+By default, this template includes one library `lib` that is referenced by executable `program` and `program_with_shaders`.
+Last one contains additional rules for compiling `GLSL` shaders.
 They each have their own folder inside the `projects` folder, containing their `premake5.lua` script and source code.